Iodic acid

-Iodic acid is a white water-soluble solid with the chemical formula HIO3.
+Iodic acid is a white water-soluble solid with the chemical formula HIO3|auto=1.
 Its robustness contrasts with the instability of chloric acid and bromic acid.
 Iodic acid features iodine in the oxidation state +5 and is one of the most stable oxo-acids of the halogens.
 When heated, samples dehydrate to give iodine pentoxide.
-On further heating, the iodine pentoxide further decomposes, giving a mix of iodine, oxygen and lower oxides of iodine.
+On further heating, the iodine pentoxide further decomposes, giving a mix of iodine and oxygen vapors.

 Preparation

 Iodic acid can be produced by oxidizing iodine with strong oxidizers such as nitric acid, chlorine, chloric acid or hydrogen peroxide, for example: